MEMBERS AND FRIENDS

 Mechanical Repairs- High Priority:

-- A plan was established last year about the replacement of the On-Off Switch and the old fuse box in the main and lower engine room on the following Equipment:
+- A plan was established last year about the replacement of the On-Off Switch, the old fuse box in the main and lower engine room and possibly the electric motor.
+The city has taken on this project and will be hiring an outside source.
+(See Dale Koziol for more details)

 - Create Manual to indicate lubrication points of the main engine along with photos. - Tim Pranke – Leader.

 - Wire in Cat 5 network cable for internet, phone and security services.
-(See Mac MC Clure for Details).
+(See Mac Mc Clure for Details)???
+Planning in Progress.

 - Inspect all sump pumps (4) and identify areas in which they were installed.
 A document of instructions will need to be created.
 Such as, where the pumps need to be placed in the bilge, where they discharge the water to the outside of the ship and where the power is located.
 (This will need to be created for future reference).
 (Maintenance person and Tim P).

 - Pump out any water in bilge below the engine.
 (Soak up any oil in the water below engine before pumping with absorbent pads).
-(Maintenance person and Tim P).
+Discussion with Management and maintenance personnel to make sure they are removed the pumps before winter and stored in a warm place.

 Mechanical Repairs-lower priority: